Innaya13/interview_questions/Spring/Spring.md

 public BeanInterface bean1() {
     return new Bean1();
 }
-It tells Spring, "when you find more than one beans that both can be autowired, please use the primary one as your first choose."
+It tells Spring, "when you find more than one beans that both can be autowired, please use the PRIMARY ONE AS YOUR first choose."
 So, Spring will pick bean1 to autowire to BeanService.

 Here is another way to autowire bean1 to BeanService by using @Qualifier in BeanService.class.